workingDog/NominatimSwift/README.md

 [Nominatim](https://nominatim.org/release-docs/develop/) is a tool to search OpenStreetMap (OSM) data by name and address and to generate synthetic addresses of OSM points (reverse geocoding).

+For example, the Nominatim **search** API allows you to look up a location from a textual description or address.
+Similarly, the Nominatim **reverse** geocoding generates an address from a coordinate given as latitude and longitude.

 **NominatimSwift** is a small Swift library to connect to the [Nominatim](https://nominatim.org/release-docs/develop/api/Overview/) server.

 **NominatimSwift** caters for JSON responses.